sivakkumaran2/calculate-app/README.md

 Responsive UI with input buttons and display area Error handling for division by zero and other edge cases Technologies Used:
-React Native, TypeScript , Expo (if using Expo), TypeScript for logic
+React Native, TypeScript , Expo, TypeScript for logic